-The analyzer is programmed to protect the sensor from extended operation in either of two over-range conditions.
-If such a condition exists, the software turns off the polarizing voltage to the sensor.
-A message is displayed indicating that the sensor is isolated from all circuitry.
-The audible annunciator sounds at 1second intervals during this condition.
-The user should lower the oxygen concentration, and then restore power to the sensor via the Controls menu, as described above.
+The analyzer is programmed to protect the oxygen sensor from extended operation in an over-range condition (>15 minutes).
+If such a condition exists, the software will turn off the polarizing voltage to the sensor.
+A message will be displayed indicating that the sensor has been isolated from all circuitry.
+The audible annunciator will sound at one-second intervals during this condition.
+The user should lower the oxygen concentration, and then restore power to the sensor via the Controls Menu.

 The instrument does not store the SENSOR OFF state (ON or OFF).
 If AC power is lost and then restored, the SENSOR setting is set to the default (ON) position.